 Anyway, the good thing was that the only thing to be damaged was my pride.
 Our guide, Valentijn, was more than wonderful, despite my having broken the first rule of husky sledding quite spectacularly.

 In fact, his demeanour throughout the entire trip was nothing short of spectacular – this was not a man prone to becoming vexed.
 He treated everything with great humour and clearly enjoyed his chosen life tremendously.
-I suspect it is no co-incidence that the tours they offer have a 100% TripAdvisor rating.
+I suspect it is no co-incidence that the tours they offer have an incredible TripAdvisor rating.

 I am pleased to report that after this little mishap, I didn’t break rule 1 again.
 Which isn’t to say my trip was accident free.
 Oh no. I had three more incidents, each perhaps more exciting than the last, with the final adventure involving me being dragged through the snow on my knees for a couple of hundred metres.